-Agricultural engineers need a bachelor’s degree, preferably in agricultural engineering or biological engineering.
+Agricultural engineers typically need a bachelor’s degree in an engineering field, such as agricultural or biological engineering.

 Math skills.
-Agricultural engineers use the principals of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Agricultural engineers use calculus, trigonometry, and other advanced mathematical disciplines for analysis, design, and troubleshooting.

 - A degree from an ABET-accredited engineering program